-It must be stressed that obviously only a very small sample selection of material from the literature has been made.
+It must be stressed that only a small sample selection of material from the literature has been made.
 There is many times as much, of at least equal relevance and significance, to discover and study.
 It is hoped however that the passages chosen will show to those otherwise unfamiliar with it something of the quality of the original writing both as regards knowledge and language.
 Its authority should also be noticed.
-In many places H.P.B. lets us know we are being given the facts, although we may believe what we like.

-It is further hoped that students will appreciate these excerpts and will seek them out in the books and read in their entirety the passages from which they are extracted.

-My feeling is that no serious student could fail to be impressed with the teaching as given, nor could he fail to feel gratitude to those who made it available to us.
+In many places H. P. B. lets us know we are being given the facts, although we are quite free to believe what we like.
+It is further hoped that students will appreciate these excerpts and will seek them out in the books and read the passages from which they are extracted.
+Surely no serious student could fail to be impressed with the teaching as given, nor could he fail to feel gratitude to those who made it available to us.

-APPENDIX I

-LIFE - Jiva, Prâna, Jivatman.
+APPENDIX I LIFE - Jiva, Prana, Jivatman

-In the literature in connection with life we come across the words prâna, jiva and jivatman.
+In the literature in connection with life we come across the words prana, jiva and jivatman.
 We also come across Monad, monads and atoms.
-These words introduce us to ideas on what we might call interior physics, metaphysics.
-In the absolute state, in the primordial state, 'before the world began,' before there was manifestation at all, that from which life comes is said to be homogeneous, like space, all of a piece, the same all through.
-This is the mahapralayic state.
-When activity, mahamanvantara starts, differentation occurs.
+These words introduced us to ideas on what we might call interior physics, metaphysics.
+In the absolute state, in the primordial state, 'before the world began', before there was manifestation at all, that from which life comes is said to be homogeneous, like space, all of a piece, the same all through.

+This condition applies during the mahapralayic state.
+When activity, mahamanvantara starts, differentiation occurs.
 Life homogeneous becomes hosts of lives.
 Root substance is born and becomes in its turn differentiated atomic substance.
 In one sense Life is distinct from the atoms of matter which give it an operating vehicle.
-But in its nature substance derives from the Universal THAT, sometimes called Spirit, of which it is the other face.
+Substance, however, also derives from the Universal THAT, sometimes called Spirit.
+The dichotomy of Spirit and Matter is only apparent: they are two faces or aspect of the same ONE THING.
+There cannot be one without the other.

 Here are some quotations which now become relevant.
-(For key to references, see end.)

 "Without any doubt Jiva or Prana is quite distinct from the atoms it animates.
-The latter belong to the lowest or grossest state of matter - the objectively conditioned; the former - to its highest state; that state which the uninitiated, ignorant of its nature, would call the objectively finite but which to avoid any future misunderstanding, we may, perhaps be permitted to call the subjectively eternal, though at the same time and in one sense the subsistent existence - however paradoxical and unscientific the term may appear.
-Life, the occultist says, is the eternal uncreated energy, and it alone represents in the infinite universe, that which the physicists have agreed to name, the principle, or the law of continuity . . ."
+The latter belong to the lowest or grossest state of matter - the objectively conditioned; the former - to its highest state; that state which the uninitiated, ignorant of its nature, would call the 'objective-ly finite' but which to avoid any future misunderstanding, we may, perhaps be permitted to call the Subjectively Eternal, though at the same time and in one sense the subsistent existence - however paradoxical and unscientific the term may appear.
+Life, the occultist says, is the eternal uncreated energy, and it alone represents in the infinite universe, that which the physicists have agreed to name, the principle, or the law of continuity..."

-"... life according to the occult doctrine - is the one energy acting Proteus-like under the most varied forms..."
+"....life, according to the occult doctrine - is the one energy acting Proteus-like under the most varied forms..."